santosigor45/rpa-challenge/README.md

 	rcc run
 	```
 2. **Output**
--   Images downloaded from the articles are saved in the `output/images` directory.
+-   Images downloaded from the articles are saved in the `output` directory.
 -   The results are saved in an Excel file `output/result.xlsx`.

 ## Customization